Harshith-Reddy11/Remote-Sensing-Image-Analysis-Using-Deep-Learning/README.md

 - **Classes:** (5 Classes) : Car, Aeroplane, Vegetation, Tree, Boat .
 - **Annotations:** Includes bounding boxes for object detection .
 - **Kaggle Link** : https://www.kaggle.com/datasets/umeradnaan/remote-sensing-satellite-images/data
+- **Note**: The linked Kaggle dataset is for reference only.
+The original dataset will be uploaded or updated shortly.

 ---